My mummy I'm a miracle!

 And I am a prince.

-(1) & FATHER (2) Take another picture of our angel in that costume I made...
+(1) & FATHER (2) Take another picture of our angel in costume that I made...

 (2) That's right, honey, at mummy!

-(2) Don't put on your brother
+(2) Don't put honey on brother

 (2) Smile for smile for mother!